-For The First Time In Almost A Century, A Family Reunion Interrupted By A Pandemic
+For The 1st Time In Almost A Century, A Family Reunion Interrupted — By A Pandemic

-For The First Time In Almost A Century, A Family Reunion Interrupted By A Pandemic
+For The 1st Time In Almost A Century, A Family Reunion Interrupted — By A Pandemic

-For nearly a century, the Quander family has come together every year to honor and preserve their history — one that traces its roots back to the story of Nancy Carter Quander, the family matriarch who was formerly enslaved by George and Martha Washington.
+For nearly a century, the Quander family has come together every year to honor and preserve their history — one that traces its roots back to the story of Nancy Carter Quander, the family matriarch, who was formerly enslaved by George and Martha Washington.

 The 95th Quander family reunion was scheduled to take place just outside of Washington, D.C., this weekend.
 But because of COVID-19, the family decided to not gather this year.

-During a remote StoryCorps conversation, Rohulamin Quander, 76, and his cousin, Alicia Argrett, 18, talked about their family's long-standing tradition.
+During a remote StoryCorps conversation, Rohulamin Quander, 76, and his cousin Alicia Argrett, 18, talked about their family's long-standing tradition.

 "It's always a very loving, very happy occasion.
 There are a lot of hugs, a lot of talk about new babies, who has gotten married and, sadly, who has passed away," he said.